Premier Volleyball League All-Filipino Conference: Format history

 In 2017, the Open Conference featured an initial preliminary round, a single round-robin tournament where each team plays all other teams once.
 The top four teams advance to the knockout rounds, which are all best-of-three series, including the third-place series.

 In 2018, the preliminary round shifted to a double round-robin, meaning each team now plays all other teams twice.
 This change would be reverted back to the single round-robin in 2021.

 The 2022 edition saw the first major shift in the conference's format.
 Teams are now divided into two pools with a single round-robin being played on each pool.
 The top four teams from each pool advanced to a new quarterfinal round with the top two gaining twice-to-beat advantage.
 Also added was a new classification round for teams who failed to reach the semifinals.

 In 2023, the league once again reverted back to the previous format from 2017 and 2021.
 In 2024, the semifinals was turned into a round-robin between the top four teams.
 The top two advance to the finals while the bottom two compete for the bronze medal.
 If necessary, a one-game playoff would be held should there be a tie for second place.

 The 2024–25 edition saw another major overhaul in the format.
 The preliminary round is followed by a new qualifying round, where teams are paired based on their standings in the prelims.
 The winning team in each pairing advances to the quarterfinals while the losing teams compete in a new play-in tournament.
 Those teams are then divided into two pools, with the top team from each advancing to the quarterfinals.
 All series in the returning quarterfinal round are best-of-three.
 The semifinals retain the 2024 format.
+The 2026 edition kept the same progression, but limited the qualifying round to just the top four teams and changed the play-in tournament to utilize the stepladder format.

+The 2026–27 edition will see yet another major overhaul.
+The All-Filipino Conference will be split into three series.
+The first two series utilize the traditional conference formats, with teams being able to earn points across both series.
+The third series will then be a final playoff tournament resembling the 2026 edition's knockout rounds to determine the season champion.